Slaw-git/Python-Intermediate/README.md

 # ReDi-Data-Science

-The Project is made during the ReDi School DataScience course in München.
+The Project is made during the ReDi School Python Intermediate course in München.

 Data Science project made in Jupyter Notebook.